RithvikBhonagiri3/RithvikBhonagiri3/README.md

 # 👋 Hi there, I'm RITHVIK BHONAGIRI!

 Welcome to my GitHub profile!
-I'm a passionate Data Scientist with a background in Mechanical Engineering and strong expertise in financial analytics and machine learning.
+I'm a passionate Data Scientist with a background in Engineering from BITS Pilani and strong expertise in financial analytics and machine learning.
 Here's a snapshot of what I bring to the table:

 ## 💼 Professional Experience